 Adult Spiritual Development

-The Core Connections Ministry offers a variety of opportunities for All Souls congregants (including brand new folks, longtime members, and everyone in between) to be honest and real with each other.
+This curriculum offers a variety of opportunities for congregants (including brand new folks, longtime members, and everyone in between) to engage in deep personal and spiritual exploration.
+Core Connections offerings include one-time workshops, multiple week courses, day-long mini-retreats, and regular weekly or monthly drop-in experiences.

 Programs We Offer